Prince Alfonso Carlos, Duke of Anjou and San Jaime: Last months

-On September 28, 1936, Alfonso Carlos and his wife as usual decided to take a daily walk in the nearby Belvederegarten.
+On 28 September 1936 Alfonso Carlos and his wife as usual decided to take a daily walk in the nearby Belvederegarten.
 When crossing Prinz Eugen Strasse, with the garden nearby on the other side of the street, the 87-year-old behaved erratically; he stopped in the middle of the tram track, then attempted to run, and was eventually hit by a car approaching from Schwarzenbergplatz.
 He was immediately taken to the hospital and emergency team was assembled to treat him; following slight improvement in the evening, he perished the following day.
 One historian speculates – given 12 hours difference between the death of Alfonso Carlos and Franco's ascendance to caudillo – that the collision might not have been accidental.
 The funeral and burial in the family chapel in Puchheim was attended by the widow – who emerged unhurt from the accident, by prince Xavier, many aristocratic family members and the Carlist executive, which in corpore travelled by train from the war-engulfed Spain.

 Reception and legacy

 In the Spanish public discourse of the late 19th century Alfonso Carlos featured as an iconic villain, one of a few key protagonists of Carlist atrocities.
-In the post-war liberal propaganda “saco de Cuenca” played similar role as "masacre de Badajoz" did in the Republican propaganda after the Civil War of 1936–1939; it marked the climax of barbarity, and Alfonso Carlos was held personally responsible for it.
+In the post-war liberal propaganda "saco de Cuenca" played similar role as "masacre de Badajoz" did in the Republican propaganda after the Civil War of 1936–1939; it marked the climax of barbarity, and Alfonso Carlos was held personally responsible for it.
 Canovas formally requested his extradition from France and in 1878 a book Los sucesos de Cuenca delivered a horror picture of Carlist savagery.
 In the 1890s a series of popular pamphlets Los crímenes del carlismo by José Nakens repeatedly presented Alfonso Carlos as instigator of various bloody episodes.
-As late as 1900 the press referred to him as “odioso asesino de Cuenca”.
+As late as 1900 the press referred to him as "odioso asesino de Cuenca".
 The Galdós' novel De Cartago a Sagunto (1911) renewed his image of a blood-stained criminal commander.
 As somewhat more ambiguous figure he was marginally referred to in great Spanish modernist literature of Unamuno and Baroja.
 In much less popular Carlist narrative he was hailed as former gallant military leader and member of the royal family.

 In the early 20th century the anti-duel activity of Alfonso Carlos earned him some moderate recognition, though not in Spain, where he fell into oblivion.
-When in 1931 the Spanish press reported on his assumption of the Carlist claim, most titles felt it appropriate to explain to their readers who the person in question was; some noted literally that “there is an uncle of Don Jaime alive, named Alfonso de Borbón, who lives in Austria”.
-It was only sporadically that some titles kept referring to “saqueador de Cuenca”.
+When in 1931 the Spanish press reported on his assumption of the Carlist claim, most titles felt it appropriate to explain to their readers who the person in question was; some noted literally that "there is an uncle of Don Jaime alive, named Alfonso de Borbón, who lives in Austria".
+It was only sporadically that some titles kept referring to "saqueador de Cuenca", though for elderly pundits like Unamuno he still remained "don Alfonso Carlos, el de Cuenca".
 On the other hand, the Traditionalist propaganda machinery launched a campaign of exaltation, hailed "nuestro augusto caudillo" and constructed a panegyric mediatic image of the pretendent.